 The magnitude of floor-load capacity required will be contingent on type of media stored, number of tiers of shelving, and type of floor system.
-Typical floor design load requirements for paper files and books are 125-200 psf (pounds per square foot).
-Other applications, such as museums, may require 275-300 psf, depending on number of tiers of shelving and type of floor system.
+Typical floor design load requirements for paper files, books, and computer tapes are 125-200 psf (pounds per square foot).
+For x-ray storage, use 275-300 psf, depending on number of tiers of shelving and type of floor system.